jarokaz/tpu-gke-sandbox/examples/jobset/README.md

 The examples in this folder show how to configure and run JobSet workloads using Kustomize.
 The [`base_jobset`](base_jobset) folder contains the base JobSet configuration that is referenced in overlays in the `tpu_hello_world` and `maxtext` folders.

+> [!IMPORTANT]
-Before running the examples, modify the [`base_jobset/jobset.yaml`](base_jobset/jobset.yaml) file to reflect the topology of TPU slices provisioned in your environment.
-For example, if you provisioned `v4-64` based node pools, update the node selector settings in  `spec.replicatedJobs.template.spec.template.spec.nodeSelector` with `tpu-v4-podslice` and `2x4x4` values and the `parallelism` and `completions` fields in the `spec.replicatedJobs.template.spec` with 4 - a v4-64 slice comprises 4 TPU VMs.
-Refer to the [table](../../README.md#input-variables-in-the-terraform-configuration) in Terraform configuration for TPU slice configuration.
+> Before running the examples, modify the [`base_jobset/jobset.yaml`](base_jobset/jobset.yaml) file to reflect the topology of TPU slices provisioned in your environment.
+> For example, if you provisioned `v4-64` based node pools:
+> - Update the node selector settings in  `spec.replicatedJobs.template.spec.template.spec.nodeSelector` with `tpu-v4-podslice` and `2x4x4` values and
+> - Update the `parallelism` and `completions` fields in the `spec.replicatedJobs.template.spec` with 4 - a v4-64 slice comprises 4 TPU VMs.
+> You can refer to the [table](../../README.md#input-variables-in-the-terraform-configuration) in Terraform configuration for TPU slice configuration.

 ## TPU Hello World examples